antriksh1/T2-P4-CarND-PID-Control-Project-AS/README.md

 - Integral (I): This controls the error of the past values.
 As described in lectures, this is the intergral term, i.e. area between the true-path and the path-taken in the past.
 This controller tries to eliminate the residual cumulative error.

   Having just an I controller resulted in a car which just drifted to one side and eventually started going in circles.
 This is the result of accumulation of error and therefore the steering correction eventually increasing.

+  Overall, it had the effect of limiting the oscillations from becoming larger i.e. preventing error accumulation.

+- Derivative (D): This controls the rate of change of error.
+As the error increases resulting in a higher input, it tries to increase its effect at trying to reduce it.

+  Having just a D controller also led vehicle to just drift along one side, and it continued to keep going in that direction, without going in circles.
+This can be explained by the fact that even though the error was increasing, the difference between the past and current error was not increasing.
+Therefore the same amount of control was applied, which kept the car just swaying in one direction.
+Eventually, it seemed like the car would start going in a very large circle because the control signal was being increased, but very very slowly.

+  The real insight for this controller was gained when it was run with a P controller i.e. when a P-D controller was run, and it was observed that the oscillations of the P controller were slower resulting in a smoother trajectory of the car.

-Overall, it had the effect of controlling past errors.
+  Overall, it had the effect of smoothing the controller.

 ### Choosing the final hyperparameters

+  The final hyper-parameters were chosen by trial and error.
+  I started with the parameters in the lectures (0.2, 0.0004, 3.0) After running the individual controllers, I quickly realized that my initial parameters were a bit aggressive, because my car was able to stay on the path, but it was touching the edges sometimes.
+  So I scaled the parameters down, especially Kp (for P controller), and eventually settled at: (0.18, 0.0002, 2.8)

 ---